Sovereign-Labs/sovereign-book/src/4-6-prebuilt-modules.md

 ## Next Steps

-While this section of the book covered the core development workflow, the SDK includes many more production-grade features.

-The next section, **"Additional Capabilities,"** provides a high-level overview of these features and how we can help you integrate them.
+In the next section, **"Additional Capabilities,"** you'll get a high-level overview of these features and how we can help you integrate them.